-Power Lunch volunteers take part in one-on-one weekly or bi-weekly reading sessions with Denver Public School (DPS) 2nd and 3rd grade students.
+Power Lunch volunteers take part in one-on-one weekly or bi-weekly reading sessions with 2nd and 3rd grade students.

-- Mile High United Way and DPS Foundation provide extensive support to ensure a seamless student and volunteer experience.
+We partner with Denver Public Schools (DPS), DPS FACE, and DPS Foundation to provide extensive support and ensure a seamless student and volunteer experience.